 |Tippmann Stormer Basic .68 Caliber Paintball Marker||Check on Amazon|

-Tippmann Cronus is undoubtedly one of the best paintball markers available in the market.
+Tippmann Cronus is undoubtedly one of the best paintball marker available in the market.
+Tippmann is the best paintball gun brand.
 It comes with a variety of accessories.
 This particular package includes a 6+1 harness that allows you to have 6 color pods with you during the battle.
 The Cronus is the one paintball marker also known as best for beginners to intermediate players.
 Easy to open and clean, and very durable.

 Better and soft rubber grip, easy handling and more durability make it a favorite for entry-level players.
-From a purchasing point of view, Tippmann Cronus costs a little less as compared to others.
+From a purchasing point of view, Tippmann Cronus costs a little less as compared to others and it also comes with the best paintball gear.
 When you pick a Cronus paintball marker in your hand, this feels slightly heavier 30 lbs.
 But you don’t have to be worried about breaking it if it drops down as it bears high-class durability.

 A 20 Oz CO2 tank comes in the package, but that is empty.
 This 20 Oz capacity saves you from refilling the tank during the battle.
 One can replace the CO2 with an HPA tank; this will increase the accuracy and performance.
 Tippmann has a deep understanding of the demand for ballers and designs to ease players of all levels.
 Tippmann Cronus Paintball Marker Gun is a great fit for beginners.